HPMDS/birthchartSVG/README.md

 # birthchartSVG

 Birthchart SVG is a chart generator based on Kerykeion and Openastro.
-Like the titles says it prints out SVG file of the birthchart, it's very easy to use.
+Like the titles says it prints out SVG file of a kerykeion object, it's very easy to use.

 ```python